tews-code/operating-system-in-1000-lines/website/en/14-system-call.md

 ## Handle `ecall` instruction in the kernel

-Next, update the trap handler to handle `ecall` instruction:
+Next, update the trap handler to handle `ecall` instruction in `kernel/src/entry.rs`:

 ```rust [kernel/src/entry.rs] {2, 10-16}
 ...